Supreme Court Issues 8-1 Emergency Order Changing Second Amendment Preservation Fight Forever!

 Quick Summary

-The Supreme Court issued an 8-1 emergency order concerning Missouri's Second Amendment Preservation Act (SAPA).
-While the Court denied a writ of certiorari, the case continues, with potential for the DOJ to narrow an existing injunction, which could allow parts of SAPA to be implemented.
+The Supreme Court issued an 8-1 order concerning Missouri's Second Amendment Preservation Act (SAPA).
+While the Court denied a petition for certiorari, the litigation continues.
+The DOJ may still seek to narrow the existing injunction, potentially allowing parts of SAPA, which restricts state law enforcement assistance to federal gun law enforcement, to be implemented.

 Chapters